 For penny-pinching moms

-Earn 3 percent cash back at US supermarkets up to $6,000 per year in purchases, 2 percent cash back for gasoline purchases at US gas stations & 2 percent cash back at select US dept stores, 1 percent on other purchases.
+Earn 3 percent cash back at US supermarkets up to $6,000 per year in purchases, 2 percent cash back at US gas stations & 2 percent cash back at select US dept stores, 1 percent on other purchases.
 Terms and limitations apply.
-Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
+Your cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 For moms building college savings